 Private entities are the remaining institutions of all kinds, except state and private households (firms, foundations, associations, etc.).

 Data collection system: Central government-related institutional data are taken from administrative records (from Analytical budget data), education expenditures of households and private entities, R & D expenditures are obtained through surveys carried out by the units of TurkStat.

-Data processing and analysis: It is done at the Education, Culture and Justice Statistics Group.
+Data processing and analysis: Implemented by Education Statistics Group.

 Seasonal adjustment: Data are not seasonally adjusted.

 Geographic detail: Data are available for country level.